jeanctech/chat-jct/README.md

 I'm not an expert.
 It's not an official course.
 I just documented what I learned.

-I might add more in the future if I get even more advanced with ASSEMBLER.
+I might add more in the future if I get even more advanced with Chat.

 ## 🌟 ./support